ucsc-ospo/ucsc-ospo.github.io/content/event/SlugFest2025/index.md

 All are welcome to join!
 The event begins with food and ends with a raffle.

-**WHEN & WHERE: Thursday May 28 starting at 5pm in the Baskin Courtyard; moving into E-180**
+**WHEN & WHERE: Tuesday May 27 - starting at 5pm in the Baskin Courtyard; moving into E-180**